anti-ltd/FileMaster/README.md

 FileDen is a tiny floating window — a "den" — that holds files while you move them between apps, archives, uploads, and conversations.
 Drag in.
 Drag out.
 Drop a folder, get a zip.
 Shake your mouse, get a fresh den near the cursor.
 Hit a hotkey, same.
 Close it, the contents go to recents.

-And now it can *read* them: drop documents into a den and **Ask** questions about them in plain language — answered entirely on-device, with clickable citations.
-See [Ask](#ask-offline-document-qa).
+And now it can *read* them: drop documents into a den and **chat** with them — ask questions in a conversation and get grounded, cited answers, entirely on-device.
+See [Ask](#ask-chat-with-your-documents).

 Built in Swift + AppKit + SwiftUI for macOS 14+.
 No Electron, no background daemons, no telemetry.
-The document Q&A runs on Apple's on-device frameworks — nothing leaves your Mac.
+The document chat runs on Apple's on-device frameworks — nothing leaves your Mac.

 ---

 ## Highlights

-- **Ask your documents, offline.** Drop in PDFs (scans included), Word, Markdown, text, or code, hit *Ask*, and get cited answers — fully on-device.
-[Details ↓](#ask-offline-document-qa)
+- **Chat with your documents, offline.** Drop in PDFs (scans included), Word, Markdown, text, or code, hit *Ask*, and have a conversation with cited answers — fully on-device.
+[Details ↓](#ask-chat-with-your-documents)
 - **Multiple dens.** Spawn as many as you want — each is independent.
 - **Drag-out as multi-file.** One drag carries the whole stack.
 - **Smart actions menu.** Open, Quick Look, Reveal, Copy, Duplicate, Copy Path, Compress to ZIP, Unarchive, Print, Set as Wallpaper, Combine to PDF, Share, Move to Trash — surfaced based on file type.